 - The load must be positioned up to the front bulkhead.

-- The rear of the load must be restrained with a net or other means to prevent rearward shift when there is space remaining at the rear of the body.
+- Gaps behind the load should not exceed 300mm.
+If it does, as in the case of diminishing loads, the rear of the load must be restrained with a net or other means to prevent rearward shift when there is space remaining at the rear of the body.

 EN 12642-L vs EN 12642-XL

 EN 12642-XL is not to be confused with the similar, EN 12642-L. Both structures are defined in the EN 12642 standard, however the L-type does not allow a vehicles curtains to retain any of the load, whereas for the XL-type a vehicle can utilise the curtain to provide a degree of load containment.